microsoft/vscode-docs/docs/remote/containers-tutorial.md

 To create a Docker container, we are going to open a GitHub repository with a Node.js project.

-Select **Dev Containers: Try a Development Container Sample...** from the command list that appears and select the Node sample from the list.
+Select **Dev Containers: Try a Dev Container Sample...** from the command list that appears and select the Node sample from the list.

 ![Select a sample from the list](images/containers/select-a-sample.png)